parke/lush/readme.txt

 occurs immediately (when a string is assigned a value).
 Consider the following Lush example:

-local  path  =  '$HOME/foo'    -- path is now '$HOME/foo'
+local  path  =  '$HOME/foo'    -- path now has the value '$HOME/foo'
 sh 'mkdir $path'               -- the sh() function will expand '$path'
+                               -- prior to executing mkdir

+If needed, you can manually force immediate expansion as follows:

+local  path  =  expand '$HOME/foo'

 Expansion will look for each variable name in the following three
 locations:

-First, in the local variable of the "parent function".
+First, in the local variables of the "parent function".
 Second, in the _ENV of the "parent function".
 Finally, in the environment variables of the process.

-In the above example, the "parent function" is the function that calls sh().
+The "parent function" is the function that calls sh() or expand().

-During expansion, if a value is found in a local or in _ENV, that value will itself be expanded.
-If a value is found in the environment, it will not be expanded, as it is assumed that environment variables are already fully expanded.
+During expansion, if a name matches a local variable or a key in _ENV, the corresponding value will itself be expanded.
+If a name matches an environment variable, then the value of that environment variable will not be expanded.
+(It is assumed that environment variables are already fully expanded.)

 Internally, string expansion is performed via the following three
 functions: